sittizen/django_dropimages/README.md

 + `SHOW_ID_ON_COMPLETE`

-    Specify a DOM node id which will be set to 'display: block' once all the files are processed, useful to integrate the dropzone into another modelform (see the example).
+    Specify a DOM node id which will be set to 'display: block' once all the files are processed, useful to integrate the dropzone into another modelform or wizard (see the examples).

 + `GALLERY_FIELD_ID`

-    Specify the id of a select field to be filled with the `DropimagesGallery` Django pk once the upload is complete, useful to integrate the dropzone into another modelform (see the example).
+    Specify the id of a select field to be filled with the `DropimagesGallery` Django instance pk once the upload is complete, useful to integrate the dropzone into another modelform or wizard (see the examples).

 + `UPLOAD_URL`